AdobeDocs/workfront.en/help/reports-and-dashboards/reports/creating-and-managing-reports/edit-report-settings.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Walk-through

 View the following video to learn how to edit report settings.

-This video was recorded in `Adobe Workfront`Classic.
-However, the content also applies to the new `Adobe Workfront` experience.
+This video was recorded in Adobe WorkfrontClassic.
+However, the content also applies to the new Adobe Workfront experience.

 [ ![](assets/video-report-settings-350x197.png)](https://workfront-video.wistia.com/medias/8ie4xzc5id)